Sheriffs in the United States: Kentucky

 Sheriffs in Kentucky are elected for four-year terms and are not term limited.
 Sheriffs and deputies in Kentucky have the authority to patrol as well as power of arrest in all areas of their particular county, including incorporated cities.
 Most sheriffs, however, choose to patrol incorporated cities either only on the request of city officials or in the case of a major emergency.
 Sheriff's deputies will jointly patrol unincorporated areas of their county with the Kentucky State Police.
-In addition, sheriffs in Kentucky are responsible for court security, serving court papers and transporting prisoners.
-They are also responsible for collecting taxes on real estate and tangible property.
+In addition, sheriffs in Kentucky are responsible for court security, serving court papers, and transporting prisoners.
+Kentucky sheriffs offices are also responsible for collecting conceled carry permit applications and fees, submitting these applications and fees to the Kentucky State Police for approval and distributing concealed carry licenses once they are approved and issued by the Kentucky State Police.
+Sheriffs are also responsible for collecting taxes on real estate and tangible property.
 Also, Kentucky law states that only the county coroner, also an elected peace officer, can serve the sitting sheriff with a state criminal court process or place him/her under arrest (any peace officer, however, can arrest the coroner).

 One of the main differences between Kentucky sheriffs and sheriffs in other states is that in most counties in Kentucky sheriffs do not run the county jails.
 County jails are run by a separate elected official called a jailer who has the authority to employ deputy jailers.
 The sheriff's office, however, may be asked by the jailer to assist with jail security in the event of an emergency.
 The only exception is in counties containing first class cities or counties with consolidated city/county governments which may merge their offices of sheriff and jailer and retain the office of sheriff to fill both roles.
 In these cases the sheriff can then relinquish responsibility for the jail back to the county or consolidated government to operate.
 This is the case in both Jefferson County and Fayette County, which are both the only counties with first class cities (Louisville & Lexington respectively) and are the only counties with merged city/county governments.

 Deputy sheriffs, like municipal police officers, must be trained and certified as peace officers through the Kentucky Justice and Public Safety Cabinet Law Enforcement Training Center at Eastern Kentucky University in Richmond, unless they have previously completed another recognized police academy.
 To maintain certification, all certified peace officers must complete forty hours of in-service training annually.
 Sheriffs themselves, however, are not mandated to be trained and certified as the job requirements for sheriff are described in the Kentucky Constitution, rather than the Kentucky Revised Statutes.
 Many sheriffs, however, do choose to receive this training if they had not received it as a law enforcement officer prior to their election.